dpc-sdp/ripple/docs/content/design-system/5.components/tag.md

 ---
 title: Tag
-description: Labels and draw attention to content such as a category.
+description: Label and draw attention to content such as a category.
 layout: page
 label: Core
 links: